intel/CeTune/README.md

 - Configuration helper is both under 'helper' tag, right after 'User Guide' and shows on the configuration page.
 - Below is a brief intro of all configuration files' objective:
     - conf/all.conf
-        - This is a configuration file to describe cluster, benchmark
+        - This is a configuration file to describe cluster, benchmark.
     - conf/tuner.yaml
         - This is a configuration file to tune ceph cluster, including pool configuration, ceph.conf, disk tuning, etc.
     - conf/cases.conf